To download this letter in pdf, click here

 While regulation, nutrient trading policy and politics continue to be important to our story, we believe that ultimately it will be public opinion, consumer demand and improved economics that will drive the change to sustainable production practices.
 We also believe our ability to deliver a USDA-certified brand that communicates sustainability and transparency to the consumer – in terms they can understand, such as pathogen-kill and measured carbon and nutrient footprints – will be highly-valued by an industry that is struggling with its image on these very issues.

 On a personal note (here is some of that opinion), don’t be overly-concerned with the inflammatory rhetoric about “gutting the EPA” and “rolling back environmental protections”.
 And try not to be too frustrated with the glacial pace of PA (and other) politics.
-First, we are still highly confident that we are on track for a successful competitive bidding bill in PA in this session (that ends in June).
+First, we are still highly confident that we are on track for a successful competitive bidding bill in PA in this session (that ends in June) [UPDATE: While we missed the June goal (because of the PA budget impasse, not a failure of the bill) we still anticipate that the bill will pass in the 2017 Session].
 More importantly, remember that nutrient credits are one of four revenue streams.
 The real drivers here are energy and fertilizer byproducts and that sustainable brand.
 That’s the ball you need to keep your eye on.

 Director of Communications